Talk to a certified appraiser: (888) 789-4639 · Mon–Fri 8am–6:30pm CT

 About certified appraisal reports and the process

 A RUG Index certified appraisal is a written appraisal report prepared by a RICA-certified appraiser using the RUG Index five-pillar grading standard.
-It includes a physical inspection of the rug, all five pillar scores with multipliers, the full calculation, and four certified value outputs.
-It is signed and sealed by the appraiser and accepted by insurance carriers, estate courts, and financial institutions.
+The appraiser reviews the photos, measurements, and documentation you submit, then produces all five pillar scores with multipliers, the full calculation, and four certified value outputs.
+It is signed and sealed by the appraiser and formatted to meet documentation requirements commonly requested by insurance carriers and estate courts; acceptance is subject to individual requirements.

-The physical inspection takes 60–90 minutes depending on the number of rugs.
-Reports are delivered as certified PDFs within 3–5 business days of the inspection.
-Estate/Legal reports with priority scheduling are available within 1–2 business days.
+Appraisals are conducted remotely from the photos and measurements you submit — there is nothing to schedule.
+Reports are delivered as certified PDFs within 3–5 business days of submission.
+Estate/Legal reports with priority handling are available within 1–2 business days.

 Yes — RUG Index reports are formatted specifically for insurance use.
 They include the insurance replacement value and retail replacement cost that underwriters need to set coverage limits.
 We are actively working with regional carriers to list RICA appraisers as preferred providers.
 If your carrier has a question about our methodology, contact us and we'll speak with them directly.

-Our Estate/Legal reports ($250) are formatted for IRS compliance, including the qualified appraisal requirements for Form 8283 (used for charitable contributions over $5,000).
+Our Legal/Estate reports ($195) are formatted for IRS compliance, including the qualified appraisal requirements for Form 8283 (used for charitable contributions over $5,000).
 Always consult your CPA or tax attorney regarding specific deductibility questions.

 The Grading Standard